How to get more Facebook and Google reviews for your clientsBy Vishal Teckchandani

 - Google Search - If a business has a GMB listing, customers searching online by their name or by local search can see their listing, star ratings and any reviews directly in search results.

-- Google Maps - Since Google My Business listings are connected to Google Maps, whenever someone searches for a place, clicks on a location or types “food near me” or “doctors in my area” as an example, they can see Google reviews for one or multiple local businesses along with the address and location.
+- Google Maps - Since Google Business Profile listings are connected to Google Maps, whenever someone searches for a place, clicks on a location or types “food near me” or “doctors in my area” as an example, they can see Google reviews for one or multiple local businesses along with the address and location.

 Below is an example of what a Google reviews page looks like.